Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 What works:

-- Pebble tray — Fill a tray with pebbles and water, set your pot on top (not touching the water).
-As water evaporates, it raises local humidity.
+- Pebble tray — fill a tray with pebbles and water, set the pot on top (not touching the water).
+As the water evaporates, it raises local humidity.

-- Group your plants — Plants release moisture through transpiration.
-Grouping them together creates a more humid microclimate.
+- Group your plants — plants release moisture through transpiration, so clustering them creates a more humid microclimate.

-- Bathroom or kitchen placement — These rooms naturally have higher humidity from showers and cooking.
+- Bathroom or kitchen placement — these rooms are naturally more humid from showers and cooking.

-What doesn’t work: Misting.
-I know it’s satisfying to spray your plants, but misting only wets the leaves temporarily—it doesn’t actually raise the ambient humidity.
+What doesn’t work: misting.
+I know it’s satisfying to spray your plants, but misting only wets the leaves temporarily — it doesn’t actually raise ambient humidity.
 Save yourself the effort.

-If you’re setting up a humidity station for your Calathea, you might also want to check out my guide on How to Care for Chinese Money Plant—another humidity-loving beauty that pairs perfectly in the same corner.
+If you’re setting up a humidity station for your Calathea, you might also want to check out my guide on how to care for a Chinese Money Plant — another humidity-loving beauty that pairs perfectly in the same corner.

 Here’s what nobody told me when I started: the type of water you use matters just as much as how often you water.